Homepage Crafts Unlimited (UK)

 Probably, but it all depends on the type of doll and the type of eyes.
 All eyes are replaced as a pair because of the impossibility of matching old eyes.
 Porcelain dolls can have either fixed or rocking eyes - see example.

 Soft plastic dolls have individual eyes in plastic sockets.
-Individual eyes (you can open or close them individually, they are not locked together) can only be replaced, not repaired, and are replaced as a pair - see example.
-However, easy (and correct) fixing assumes that the back of the eye socket has not been cut (more information).
-Please note that we CANNOT replace eyes in Chicco dolls or First Love dolls or dolls that have a voice box inside their head.
+Individual eyes (you can open or close them individually, they are not locked together) can only be replaced, not repaired, and are replaced as a pair - see exampleHowever, easy (and correct) fixing assumes that the back of the eye socket has not been cut (more information).
+We found that we could NOT replace eyes in Chicco dolls or First Love dolls or dolls that have a voice box inside their head.

 This assumes the mechanism can be easily removed, in some dolls it can be extremely difficult, if not impossible to get inside the head and remove the mechanism.
-See prices for repair costs.

 Top